Testing with an FPGA

 Running ROM and firmware

-cargo xtask fpga-run
+cargo xtask-fpga fpga-run

 or ./xtask-bin fpga-run